-The Australian family law system is geared towards promoting the best interests of children.
+The Australian family law system prioritises the best interests of children.
 This includes a child's immediate safety, welfare and happiness, and their long term development.
-When evaluating the best interests of a child, two primary factors are taken in to account: (1) the need to protect a child from physical and psychological harm (including being subjected or exposed to abuse, neglect or family violence), and (2) the importance of a child having a meaningful relationship with both parents.
+When evaluating the best interests of a child, several factors are taken in to account: